 Questions?
 Call NCOAE Support (910) 399-8090

-The National Center for Outdoor & Adventure Education (NCOAE) is approved by the State of North Carolina and credentialed through the North Carolina Office of Emergency Medical Services to offer this 21-day EMT training.
+The National Center for Outdoor & Adventure Education (NCOAE) is approved by the State of North Carolina and credentialed through the North Carolina Office of Emergency Medical Services to offer this fully in person, 21-day ‘intensive’ EMT training.
 The training satisfies eligibility requirements for the National Registry and State EMT certification.

 Successful completion of this training includes the awarding of the following certifications and certificates of completion: